qiany21/ECE387_Embedded_System_Project/README.rst

 :Course: ECE387
 :Project: Midterm Project

 This library provides a set of functions for interfacing the I2C LCD with ATmega 328P and a sample program for guiding you to start using it.
-Note the original authors of this library is Davide Gironi(Enable I2C on LCD) and Peter Fleury(LCD Driver).
+Note the original authors of this library is Davide Gironi(Enable I2C on LCD) and Peter Fleury(LCD Driver and TWI/I2C).
 The library has almost all the functions that we normally use except for clear a specific line and print integer on the LCD.
 I have added those two functions into the library so that we can use it like what we did in our LCD lab.

 Installation